The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

 \subsection{Crystalline Si:B}

-The question arises whether the inconsistencies in the augmented power law approximations of $\sigma(T)$ for Si:As and Si:P, which were demonstrated in the previous two subsections, occur only in n-type Si.
-Therefore, we consider now uncompensated crystalline Si:B. A bit more than two decades ago, this p-type material was studied by Dai {\it et al.}\ in Ref.\ \onlinecite{Dai.etal.91} in order to obtain the critical exponent of $\sigma(T = 0,n)$ for the hypothetically continuous MIT.
-About ten years later, in Ref.\ \onlinecite{Sara.Dai.02}, two of these authors reported scaling of the $\sigma(T,n)$ in the hopping region, compare subsection II.E.
-Therein, they stressed that the scaling curve includes data for three samples, which were interpreted as metallic in their previous work, and concluded that additional careful investigations down to ``as low a temperature as possible'' are required to solve this puzzle.
+The question arises whether the inconsistencies in the augmented power law approximations of $\sigma(T)$ which have been demonstrated for Si:As and Si:P in the previous two subsections occur only in n-type Si.
+Therefore, we consider now uncompensated crystalline Si:B. More than two decades ago, this p-type semiconductor was studied by Dai et al.\ in Ref.\ \onlinecite{Dai.etal.91} in order to obtain the critical exponent of $\lim_{T \rightarrow 0} \sigma(T,n)$ concerning the B concentration, $n$, for the hypothetically continuous MIT.

+About ten years later, in Ref.\ \onlinecite{Sara.Dai.02}, two of these authors reported scaling of the $T$ dependences of $\sigma(T,n)$ in the hopping region, compare Subsection 2.5.
+Therein, they stressed that the scaling curve includes data for three samples interpreted as metallic in their previous work and concluded that additional careful investigations down to ``as low a temperature as possible'' are required to solve this puzzle.

 Our Figure \ref{sarachik} presents $w(T,n = {\rm const.})$ relations obtained from the data published in Refs.\ \onlinecite{Sara.Dai.02} and \onlinecite{Dai.etal.91}, for details see its caption.
-This plot resembles our graphs for Si:As and Si:P to a large extent.
-For $n = 4.11$ and $4.20 \times 10^{18}\ {\rm cm}^{-3}$, assumed to belong to the metallic region in Ref.\ \onlinecite{Dai.etal.91}, the numerically obtained $w(T)$ clearly deviate from one-parameter fits based on the approximation $\sigma = a + b \, T^{1/2}$.
-For both these samples, $\mbox{d} w / \mbox{d} T$ seems to be even negative although $w < 0.2$, so that they should be insulating, in accord with Ref.\ \onlinecite{Sara.Dai.02}.
-Hence, the inconsistencies in the augmented power law approximations of $\sigma(T)$ for heavily doped crystalline Si seem not to be specific to a certain kind of doping, as is also supported by observations for partially compensated Si:(P,B).\cite{Moe.89,Hir.etal.89}
+This plot resembles our corresponding graph for Si:As, Figure \ref{castner}, to a large extent as it is explicated in the following two paragraphs.

+Consider first the $w(T)$ for the three samples with $n = 3.85$, 3.92, and $3.95 \times 10^{18}\ {\rm cm}^{-3}$, classified as insulating in Ref.\ \onlinecite{Dai.etal.91} as well as in Ref.\ \onlinecite{Sara.Dai.02}.
+In all three cases, simultaneously, the smallest value of $w$ falls clearly below 0.5, while, on sliding average, the respective slope $\mbox{d} w / \mbox{d} T$ is obviously negative.
+As discussed in Subsection 2.6, this finding is incompatible with the hypothesis of a continuous MIT with $\sigma \propto T^{1/2}$ just at the transition.

+We now turn to the three samples which were assumed to be metallic in Ref.\ \onlinecite{Dai.etal.91} but regarded as insulating in Ref.\ \onlinecite{Sara.Dai.02}, that means the samples with $n = 4.11$, 4.20, and $4.30 \times 10^{18}\ {\rm cm}^{-3}$.
+We emphasize that, on the average, $\mbox{d} w / \mbox{d} T$ is clearly negative for the former two of these samples, notwithstanding that $w$ is far smaller than 0.5, even considerably smaller than 0.2.
+In consequence, also from the perspective chosen here, these two samples are very likely insulating.